TheLaughingMan4/GTA-V-PV-Sale-Tracker/README.md

 ## In progress:
-App check for app updates and notifies user
+Checking for app updates function

 Notifications when okay to sell again based on provided limits